Afro-Cuban jazz: Ten innovations by Machito's Afro-Cubans

 Bauzá developed the 3-2/2-3 clave concept and terminology.
 A chord progression can begin on either side of clave.
 When the progression begins on the three-side, the song or song section is said to be in 3-2 clave.
 When the chord progression begins on the two-side, it is in 2-3 clave.

 In North America, salsa and Latin jazz charts commonly represent clave in two measures of cut-time (2/2); this is most likely the influence of jazz conventions.

 When clave is written in two measures (above), changing from one clave sequence to the other is a matter of reversing the order of the measures.
 Bauzá balanced Latin and jazz musicians in Machito's band to realize his vision of Afro-Cuban jazz.
 He mastered both types of music, but it took time for him to teach the jazz musicians in Machito's band about clave.
-When trumpeter Doc Cheatham joined the band, Machito fired him after two nights because he couldn't cope with clave.
+When trumpeter Doc Cheatham joined the band, Machito fired him after two nights because he could not cope with clave.